Self Employed Carpenter

 "Yes, if you need anything, just let me know."

-After about an hour, a crane arrived and latched onto the SkyTrak's boom and brought it to its feet.
-After watching the event, I went back to my work area and packed up my tools.
-I was done for the day...
+After about an hour, a crane arrived.
+Two men latched a cable onto the SkyTrak's extended boom and lifted the steel creature to its feet.
+After watching the event, I returned to my work area and packed up my tools for the day.

-On Friday morning, I woke to the sound of hard rain pounding the roof of my house.
+On Friday morning, I woke to the sound of hard rain pounding my roof and the west-facing window of my bedroom.
 A thunderstorm was moving through the area.
-The storm should be gone by the time I get to work, I thought.
-I drove back to the job site, not expecting to see Steve, but hoped to get some information about his condition.
-I saw Dan's old rusty Datsun pickup parked outside one of the buildings.
+The storm should be gone by the time I get to work - I thought while still lying in bed.
+I ate a quick breakfast and drove back to the job site, not expecting to see Steve but hoping to get some information about his condition.
+I spotted Dan's old rusty Datsun pickup parked outside one of the buildings.
 The rain had stopped, but everything was too wet and muddy to start rolling out extension cords and power tools.
 I parked next to Dan's truck and walked inside.
-Dan was sitting on a stack of drywall, sorting out envelopes.
+Dan was sitting on a stack of sheetrock sorting envelopes.

 "Good morning, Dan."